 To begin, grab one of your bundles of Australian natives.
 Secure your branches to your wreath frame with floral wire, wrapping the wire tightly around the branches and wreath frame a few times.

 Do not cut the wire.
-You want to use one continuous piece of wire for the whole wreath.
-In my experience, this provides a much firmer hold than tying each bunch to the frame with an individual piece of wire.
+You want to use one continuous piece of wire for the whole wreath, as it’s quicker and, in my experience, provides a better hold than tying the branches individually.

 Grab another bunch of branches.
 Lay them slightly over the top of the first bunch but a little further down.
 Wrap securely with floral wire.

 Repeat until you have covered the wreath form entirely.